Stop the Narcissist Relationship Cycle

 Highly sensitive people are natural carers and nurturers and sensitive to other people’s feelings and needs and narcissists can sense this a mile away.
-So just as we’re attracted to them because they seem familiar to us, they are attracted to us because they know they will get what they need from us.
+They may be attracted to us because they know they will get what they need from us.
 And that’s what usually happens in the relationship – the narcissist gets what he or she needs and the HSP keeps trying to be loved.

-So how do you stop being attracted to people who you are subconsciously attracted to?
+So how do you stop being attracted to people like this?
 How do you break the pattern of relationships with people who treat you badly?
-If you have tried to remind yourself to avoid such people in future you know it doesn’t work.
+If you have tried to simply remind yourself to avoid such people in future, you know it doesn’t work.
 Change is not flipping a switch, it’s a process.

 Many of us struggle to make a relationship work and make our partners happy by working harder at the relationship.
 We tell our partner what they should do differently or we try to do what they want.
 But despite our deep-rooted sense that this relationship feels familiar, we begin to feel increasingly unhappy because we are still not getting our needs met.
-The struggle to get this person to love and accept you is not working, just as it didn’t work as a child.
-And just like a child, we employ all kinds of tactics to try harder, many of which may have worked as a child, but do not work now, such as avoidance, temper tantrums, passive-aggression, crying, pleading, and defensiveness.
+The struggle to get this person to love and accept you is not working.

-But while we keep trying to hang on to the relationship, we know deep down that whatever we’re getting isn’t enough and that’s why we feel unhappy.
-It’s the struggle for love and the subsequent unfulfilment that makes us unhappy.
+While we keep trying to hang on to the relationship, we know deep down that whatever we’re getting isn’t enough and that’s why we feel unhappy.
+It’s the struggle for love and the subsequent unfulfillment.

 Our needs for love, respect, attention, affection and acceptance are important.
 We all need those things.
 That’s what romantic relationships are for.
 But many of us have had so little of what we need in the past that we are starved for it now, so we try to get what we need from a partner by reaching out, hanging on, holding tight and feeling afraid that they might leave us.
 We think we need to hold on to whatever crumbs of love are dropped on us because it’s better than nothing.
 We feel grateful for it and become willing to accept anything, however meagre.